Wye Valley and Welsh Borders Cycling Holiday

 Your Accommodation - Glewstone Court, Country House Hotel

-Our cycling base camp for the week is Glewstone Court, a charming, Georgian, Grade II listed Country Manor House set in 2 acres of beautiful grounds with stunning views of the Herefordshire Countryside which is surrounded by green fruit orchards.
+Our cycling base camp for the week is Glewstone Court for 5 nights, a charming, Georgian, Grade II listed Country Manor House set in 2 acres of beautiful grounds with stunning views of the Herefordshire Countryside which is surrounded by green fruit orchards.

 This spectacular Hotel and Restaurant lies not only in the splendour of the Georgian listed building, but in making guests feel truly ‘at home’ with a warm, friendly welcome, character-filled comfortable lounges, open fires and breathtaking views.